cbare/cbare.github.io/_posts/2019-02-17-deep-learning-sequence-models-week-3.md

 ![RNN Trigger word network]({{ "/images/rnn-trigger-word-model.png" | absolute_url }})

 It would be interesting to know more about the role of the 1D convolutional layer compared to attention.

+## Done!

+And, just like that... we're done!
+Thanks, Andrew Ng.